Where are the open source VoIP gateways?

 With low cost connectivity cards, a variety of open source telephony platforms to start from, dozens of appliance choices and no shortage of demand, it seems like a great market opportunity.
 I would imagine one would need a slick GUI interface for configuration, administration and a few OEM agreements for the hardware components (in addition to all of the other “business” operations).

 I know all of this is theoretical and I’m not the smartest guy in the room here, but what do you think?
 Why aren’t their more open source VoIP gateway brands?
-I’m interested in your take.
+We’re interested in your take.